okchrisk/GWTPFunctions/README.md

 These functions will allow for personal record keeping of in-game investments, statistics and calculations

 NOTE: the getValue, getListingQuantity, getAveragePrice have a second parameter which specifies if you want the buy or sell orders
-      ie. If you are pulling information for Bolyt (itemID: 30699)

-        getValue(30699, "b") --> returns 21000000 (2100g00s00c)
+        ie. If you are pulling information for Bolt (itemID: 30699) getValue(30699, "b") --> returns 21000000 (2100g00s00c)
         getValue(30699, "s") --> returns 23449999 (2344g99s99c) Pre 15% Tax